 Job Outlook and Salary Information

-A certificate would also likely be helpful in the path toward becoming a first-line supervisor of retail workers, which would bring in a median income of $21,390, according to the U.S. Bureau of Labor Statistics (BLS), www.bls.gov, in 2014.
-Job growth in retail sales is expected to increase by 10% from 2012 to 2022.
+A certificate would likely be helpful in the path toward becoming a first-line supervisor of retail workers, which would bring in a median annual income of $38,310, according to the U.S. Bureau of Labor Statistics (BLS), www.bls.gov, in 2015.
+Job growth in retail sales is expected to increase by 7% from 2014 to 2024.